 - Click Security...:

-- Return to the address book manager, right-click Folder 3 and select Edit folder...:
+- In the Address Book Manager, right-click Folder 3 and select Edit folder...:

 - Click Security...: